 Breed: Dometic Shorthair Cat, Tuxedo coloring

 When we bought our own home last year, we decided to adopt a cat.
 We went to the shelter and found Luna, whose name at the time was, I kid you not, Orange Chicken.
 Mind you, she’s not an orange cat either, she’s black and white (a color pattern known as Tuxedo).
-She is the only pet we have who did not keep any part of her previous name.
-(Funny story, she was turned in with a couple of other cats with names like Mongolian Beef and Chow Mein).
+Funny story, she was turned in with a couple of other cats with names like Mongolian Beef and Chow Mein.
+Some people are weird.

 Luna had a somewhat hard time adjusting to our family life at first.
 She’s very friendly, but in new situations she is very timid.
 For the first several days we had her, she refused to come out from under the big upholstered chair in our bedroom, except for at night.
 At night, I would wake to find her climbing around my face, tracking litter all over our bed.
 We quickly moved her out of our bedroom after that!